Sanahin Monastery: Library

-The bookstore is the oldest Armenian bookstore, the largest in terms of its layout.
+The library is the oldest Armenian library, the largest in terms of its layout.
 It is a hall with a square plan, the pillars of which are placed in the centers of the four walls, one by one, are connected with each other by arches bent at an angle of 45 ° to the walls.
 They form a new, smaller square embedded in the perimeter of the hall, on which, at the base, a circular dome rests with the help of sails, and at the top, an octagonal, vaulted dome.
 The corner parts of the hall are covered in one case with a trumpet, in the other case with intersecting semi-cylindrical districts.
 The low-mass, massive columns have a rich, different ornamental design.
 The plane of the walls is thinned by deep niches crowned with semicircular or arrow-shaped arches, which were vaults for books or relics.
-The bookstore has been declared a rich collection of manuscripts ․ Here, along with the manuscripts, the precious objects of the temple were kept.
+The library has been declared a rich collection of manuscripts․ Here, along with the manuscripts, the precious objects of the temple were kept.
 That is why the library building was called Nshkharatun.